bmatern/epitope-demo/README.md

 # How to register for PIRCHE

+*Ben discussed this with Matthias, probably Ben will make the accounts, as members of "my" lab.
+The users still need to activate their accounts.
+I need a list of email addresses.*

 1) Go to research.pirche.com
 2) First you have to make an account.
 It looks as if you need to pay for it, but there is a one-month free trial (indicated with a red band --1 month Free--) , choose for it.
 That is: first choose for "non-sponsored" and then "On-demand". *Do we need screen shots here?
 Non-sponsored button is not always available.*
 3) The account page should be familiar to you: you need to fill in your name, address and choose a password.